Skip to main content

 You will see a form with these fields:

-The Name and Description will be inserted into the prompt each time the agent generates a response and will impact the tone and content generated by the agent.
+The Name and Description will impact the tone and content generated by the agent.

 (The Name and Description are also used in multi-agent conversations, but we'll get to that when we cover advanced agent use cases!)

-The images are for you and are helpful for organizing and remembering your agents.
-If you leave them blank they will be generated based on the Name and Description fields.
+The images are AI generated based on the Name and Description fields.

 Understanding these basic identity components will be helpful when you're ready to create your first agent.